jorishr/snowfall-js/README.md

 ```

 The parameters you pass via the object will be validated first and the values from the default configuration will be used as a fallback.
 Check for warnings or errors in your browser developer console.
 It is recommended to copy and paste the default configuration object and modify the settings according to your needs.

+## Developer documentation

+This README should contain all the information you need to configure and integrate the plugin into your website application.
+If you want to dig deeper, you can consult the JSDoc documentation.
+Most JavaScript files have JSDoc style comments for every function.
+You can find the JSDoc documentation in the `docs` folder of the project, or you can conveniently run the following command: `npx snowfall-js-docs` which will spin up a http-server and serve the JSDoc documentation HTML files in your browser.

+### Issues

+If you find bug or issues related to this project, please open an issue in the GitHub repository: [snowfall-js-plugin](https://github.com/jorishr/snowfall-js-plugin/issues)

 ## License